OpenDreamKit/OpenDreamKit/ProposalWriting.rst

 on some phrasing that could have been misinterpreted.

 Yet we did not get as much feedback as I was hoping for.
-This is because a proposal is a massive amount of information.
+This is probably because a proposal is a massive amount of information.
 So it's hard for an outsider to make one's way through it.
-In particular since quite some of the information is not directly relevant to the community, and the overall structure will remain messy for a long time.
+In particular because quite some of the information is not directly relevant to the community, and because the overall structure will tend to remain messy for a long time.
 Here are some tips that might help next time.

-- Build a shared vision
+- Build a shared vision:

   Write early on -- and keep updating -- a short introduction page on the web site with tentative answers to the following questions: